 "My 80 year old father suffered a severe high level spinal cord injury in a road traffic accident.
 He was left tetraplegic and ventilator dependent.
 As a family we never expected to go through this - but it would have been a nightmare without Sally Moore and the expertise and guidance she provided.
 In difficult circumstances, we found Sally whose dedication and professionalism reassured us throughout the legal process.
 Our family owes Sally Moore and her assistant, Rachel Botterill, at Leigh Day a debt of gratitude.
 We would have no hesitation recommending Sally and her team at Leigh Day.” - Mr S

 "Sally's levels of knowledge, expertise and insight were superb and second to none, the support and assistance she gave me throughout the life of my case was invaluable.
 I don’t think the outcome of my situation would have been as rosy without her."

 "Sally handled the case excellently.
 She was very accessible, always up to speed on what was happening with the case, and pragmatic but imaginative in her approach.
-She clearly had our best interests in mind at all times.
+She clearly had our best interests in mind at all times."

-Sally is chair of Headway West London a group providing support to brain injury survivors and their families in West London.
+Sally is the former chair of Headway West London a group providing support to brain injury survivors and their families in West London.
 She is a Fellow of the Association of Personal Injury Lawyers, and is an APIL accredited brain injury specialist.
 She is also a brain injury assessor for APIL and a member of the All Party Parliamentary Cycling Group.